Fernande Glyn: Personal life

+they were playing lead roles in rival Shakespearian productions in Sydney.
+A year later, the couple relocated to London, where they were married in their first few weeks there.
+Wedding guests included Leo McKern and Ralph Peterson.

+The couple remained in the UK for six years, spending the first two years in London, working in stage, radio, and television.
+They welcomed son Michael around the end of 1953, after which time, they bought a caravan and toured England, Wales, and Scotland with theatrical groups.

+Glyn and Unicomb returned to Australia in August 1958, where their second son David was born about six years after Michael.
+By the end of the 1960s, the couple had divorced.

-Her son, David Unicomb, told journalist Stephen Nicholls that 'With a walking frame in tow in the later years, she would frequently invite strangers who looked in need back to the apartment for a cup of tea or a meal, never concerned for her safety or her possessions.'
+Son David told journalist Stephen Nicholls that 'With a walking frame in tow in the later years, she would frequently invite strangers who looked in need back to the apartment for a cup of tea or a meal, never concerned for her safety or her possessions.'
 Late in life, she suffered from dementia and 'a debilitating muscular disease.'

-When she died in 2012 she was survived by a second husband, entrepreneur Willy Stader.
+When she died in 2012, Glyn was survived by a second husband, entrepreneur Willy Stader.
 Stader lived at their Cremorne apartment another ten years after Glyn's death, dying at the age of 102.